mlanin/ansible-laravel/README.md

 #### Prepare

-Create hosts file for (all or any):
+Create hosts file for all your environments from example:

-- production
-- staging
-- develop

 ```bash
 cp hosts.example production